 I lost my conversant in the crowd and grabbed another.
 “Sir.
 Did you see the pianist tonight?”

 He cocked his head, confused.
 “I wish.
-A ruddy waste of grub, this was, I say.”
+A ruddy waste, I say.”
 He shook his head and moved off.

 Distantly, I realized I was plugging the doorway.
 But I stayed still.
 How could they not remember?

 “You, sir?
 Surely, you saw the woman in black on the stage tonight?”